Locking Scene Files

 • [ ] user tests

-• [ ] write locking json prettyfied
+• [x] write locking json prettyfied

 • [ ] add explaination how to get discord notifications when locked